Monterey Bay, California

 Wrap-up / Recap

 See our investment terms & conditions for the quantitative aspects of an acceptable project or portfolio to be financed — minimums do apply.
-This is part of our briefing materials, available to qualified project developers and their authorized agents for review.
+This is part of our briefing materials, available upon request to qualified project developers and their authorized agents for review.

 Finally, note: